About the film

 About Donna

+Donna Harrison is an interviewer for the Our Life Stories oral history project and a media contributor for United Response.
 She enjoys painting and doing other arts and crafts in her spare time.
 Donna says her faith is also very important to her.